 Paige is a Licensed Mental Health Therapist, with a passion to help youth and their parents navigate the world of adolescence.

 Paige has spoken all over the nation for parenting groups, family ministries, youth groups, women’s retreats, professional counseling conferences, christian radio stations, and youth retreats.
 She has worked on TV, radio, and web-based media.
-Paige also contributes monthly to the women's marriage and parenting site iMom.com, and can be seen hosting tween show iShine K'nect on TBN.
+Paige is a contributor to the women's marriage and parenting site iMom.com, and can be seen hosting tween show iShine K'nect on TBN.